tokio-rs/axum/axum/src/docs/routing/nest.md

 # };
 ```

-# Differences to wildcard routes
+# Differences from wildcard routes

 Nested routes are similar to wildcard routes.
 The difference is that
 wildcard routes still see the whole URI whereas nested routes will have